NourBadra/HR-Project-Copy1/README.md

     - Older Adult (40-51)

--**Distance Categories**: We created a conditional column to group employees based on their distance from the office.
+**Distance Categories**: We created a conditional column to group employees based on their distance from the office.
   - **Categories**:
     - Nearby (1-15)
     - Far (16-30)
     - Very Far (31-45)

--**Custom Columns using M Language**
+**Custom Columns using M Language**
 - **Percentage of Training Opportunities Taken**: We used M Language to create a custom column that calculates the percentage of training opportunities taken by each employee.